EndPointCorp/end-point-blog/2015/02/02/onne-time-password-ssh-solutions.html.md

 ### Problem 2: Lost or compromised passwords

-The physical sheet of paper containing your one‑time passwords is definitely a single point of failure—but an easy one to remedy.
+The physical sheet of paper containing your one‑time passwords is definitely a single point of failure—​but an easy one to remedy.
 Maybe you lost the paper, maybe your arch‑nemesis stole it, or maybe it got destroyed in a freak hunting accident.
 No worries at all, just generate a new one!
 Run the otpw‑bin command again:

 ```
 $ otpw-gen -e 30 | lpr